aponder-xu/aponder-xu/source/_posts/doctrine2-tutorial.md

       targetEntity: Product
 ```

 Here we have the entity, id and primitive type definitions.
-For the “created” field we have used the datetime type, which translates the YYYY-mm-dd HH:mm:ss database format into a PHP DateTime instance and back.
+For the "created" field we have used the datetime type, which translates the YYYY-mm-dd HH:mm:ss database format into a PHP DateTime instance and back.

 After the field definitions the two qualified references to the user entity are defined.
 They are created by the **many-to-one** tag.
 The class name of the related entity has to be specified with the **target-entity** attribute, which is enough information for the database mapper to access the foreign-table.
 Since **reporter** and **engineer** are on the owning side of a bi-directional relation we also have to specify the **inversed-by** attribute.
 They have to point to the field names on the inverse side of the relationship.
 We will see in the next example that the **inversed-by** attribute has a counterpart **mapped-by** which makes that the inverse side.